knative/pkg/injection/README.md

 This library supports the production of controller processes with minimal boilerplate outside of the reconciler implementation.

-## Building Controllers Leveraging Generated Reconciler

-To adopt this model of controller construction, implementations should start with the following controller constructor:

 ## Building Controllers

 To adopt this model of controller construction, implementations should start